Idham Chalid: Death and Legacy

 Idham died in Cipete, South Jakarta on 11 July 2010 ten years after suffering a stroke.
 He was buried in the grounds of the Darul Qur`an Islamic Boarding School complex in Cisarua, Bogor.
 He was named a National Hero of Indonesia based on 113/TK/Tahun Presidential Decree No. 2011 dated 7 November 2011.
 He became the third Banjarese to receive the title.

 Following the issuance of Presidential Decree No. 31 of 5 September 2016, Bank Indonesia introduced seven new banknote designs featuring national heroes.
 Idham Chalid's face is featured on the obverse of the Rp 5,000 banknote.
 Idham Chalid's face is also featured on the newer 2022 series.

+Idham Chalid is now used as a name of hall in Amuntai, as well as at the South Kalimantan Government Complex in Banjarbaru, the current province's capital.
+His name is also named as hospital in Ciawi, Bogor.